janelia-flyem/gala/README.md

 ### Testing

 The test coverage is rather tiny, but it is still a nice way to check you haven't completely screwed up your installation.
-From the Ray root directory, run `python test/test_ray.py` to run some regression tests.
+From the Gala root directory, run `python test/test_gala.py` to run some regression tests.

 ## Usage